AionSystem/SOVEREIGN-TRACE-PROTOCOL/AI-ETHICS-STATEMENT.md

 honest disclosure of AI assistance is the minimum standard for any work that will be used in commercial, legal, or high-stakes contexts.

+**Forward‑looking caveat:** This statement reflects current law (United States, European Union, United Kingdom) as of June 2026.
+If future legal changes grant AI authorship, the author will update this statement accordingly.
+The underlying principle — that the human architect takes full responsibility — remains unchanged.

 **Architectural expression:** `NOTICE` discloses AI tool use explicitly. `PRINCIPLES.md` analyzes AI authorship under